 Again, it depends on where the services are being provided.
 In Ontario, under the Occupational Health and Safety Act, a worker is defined, in part, as being a “person who performs work or supplies services for monetary compensation”.
 Although this definition does not include volunteers, the Ontario Ministry of Labour states that employers still have some responsibility for the health and safety of people visiting or helping out in their workplaces.

 In contrast, Alberta’s Occupational Health and Safety Act (“OHSA”) applies to any person engaged in an occupation (i.e. worker, other than a student or in limited cases persons working in a farming or ranching operation).
 The OHSA defines an “occupation” as every “occupation, employment, business, calling or pursuit over which the Legislature has jurisdiction”.
-Limited exceptions are set out in the OHSA that will take effect in June 2018 for farming and ranching operations and homeowners that are doing work on their own homes.
-This broader definition of occupation is intended to ensure that all persons engaged in work activities are protected under the OHSA other than the limited exceptions identified.
+Limited exceptions are set out in the OHSA that took effect in June 2018 for farming and ranching operations and homeowners that are doing work on their own homes.
+This broader definition of occupation ensures that all persons engaged in work activities are protected under the OHSA other than the limited exceptions identified.
 Given that a worker doesn’t need to be paid in order to be protected under the OHSA, the OHSA also applies to volunteers.

 However, determining if and when a volunteer is a worker can be difficult, as is recognized by the government in its own website.
 It emphasizes that each situation needs to be assessed individually, stating that “In order for Alberta’s OHS legislation to apply, a worker needs to have an employer.
 The employer in this case is the organization on whose behalf the volunteer provides some type of voluntary service.
 When assessing a particular situation to determine if there is a worker-employer relationship, three conditions need to be met: